|Updated: 10.4.2018 - Next update: 10.5.2018|

 Industrial output grew in February year-on–year but decreased from the previous month

 Seasonally adjusted industrial output (TOL BCD) decreased in February by 1.2 per cent from the previous month.
 According to Statistics Finland, industrial output adjusted for working days was 3.4 per cent higher in February 2018 than in February 2017.

-Seasonally adjusted output went up by 0.5 per cent in November from the month before.
-In October, seasonally adjusted output grew by 0.1 per cent from September.
-In September, seasonally adjusted output grew by 0.4 per cent from August.
+Seasonally adjusted output went down by 1.2 per cent in February from the month before.
+In January, seasonally adjusted output went down by 0.2 per cent from December.

 Statistics Finland / Volume index of industrial output

 The volume index of industrial output describes the relative change in the volume of industrial output at fixed prices when compared with a specific base period.
 The volume index of industrial output is based on an inquiry sent to enterprises or establishments.
 Enterprises and establishments are asked about volume or value data every month.